 Dani Spencer, Associate Publicist, joined Scribner in 2018, having worked previously at Houghton Mifflin Harcourt and Electric Literature.
 She is a graduate of Fordham University.

-Mia O’Neill, Publicity Assistant, joined Scribner in 2018, having interned previously at The Washington Post and The Virginia Quarterly Review.
+Mia O’Neill, Associate Publicist, joined Scribner in 2018, having interned previously at The Washington Post and The Virginia Quarterly Review.
 She is a graduate of the College of William and Mary, the University of Maryland’s Merrill College of Journalism, and the Columbia Publishing Course.